 I reached out to Leigh Rowan who works with us here at Upgraded Points and he was able to get me the cheapest available rate (about $415 before taxes and resort fees), but it came with breakfast, a $100 resort credit, and a few other perks.

-The Ritz-Carlton Orlando, Grande Lakes is a Category 6 Marriott property which means that you can book a standard room for anywhere between 40,000 and 60,000 Marriott Bonvoy points per night.
+The Ritz-Carlton Orlando, Grande Lakes offers standard rooms for anywhere between 40,000 and 60,000 Marriott Bonvoy points per night.